-Furthermore, although Gordon teaches dilution of its natalizumab formulation with saline prior to administration, nearly all the prior art aqueous IgG formulations include NaCl as part of the commercial formulation.
+Furthermore, although Gordon teaches dilution of its natalizumab formulation with saline prior to administration, nearly all the prior art aqueous IgG formulations include sodium chloride as part of the commercial formulation.
 In fact, it was well known that formulating at isotonic conditions was highly desired to allow for patient comfort.
 (Ex.
 1011 at ¶ 22; Ex.
 1032 at 6.)
+According to

-Isotonic formulations are highly desirable because non-isotonic formulations, i.e., those that are hyper or hypotonic, "cause tissue irritation, pain on injection, and electrolyte shifts."
+Remington's (Ex.
+1032), isotonic formulations are highly desirable because nonisotonic formulations, i.e., those that are hyper or hypotonic, "cause tissue irritation, pain on injection, and electrolyte shifts."
 (Ex.
 1032 at 6.)
 "An isotonic solution, therefore, is the choice as a vehicle for many drugs which have to be administered parenterally."
 (Id. at 9.)
-To make that choice, skilled formulators could simply follow the teachings of Andya, which states that "[i]sotonic formulations will generally have an osmotic pressure from about 250 to 350 mOsm" and that "[i]sotonicity can be measured using a[n]... ice-freezing type osmometer."
+To make that choice, skilled formulators could simply follow the teachings of Andya, which states that "[i]sotonic formulations will generally have an osmotic pressure from about 250 to 350 mOsm" and that "[i]sotonicity can be measured using a[n] . . . ice-freezing type osmometer."
 (Ex.
 1010 at ¶ 0051.)
-The '577 patent appears to have copied this passage directly from Andya.
+The '321 patent appears to have copied this passage directly from Andya.
 (Ex.
 1001 at 6:33-38.)